miarmely/miarmely/README.md

 # Welcome Dear... 👋

 ### ABOUT ME:
-* I was "Computer Engineering" student who have studied at "3" different school and have "3.8 ECTS".
+* I have been "Computer Engineering" student who have studied at "3" different school and have "3.8 ECTS".
 * I have 1.5+ years working experience at software companies in the areas which i mentioned under the "ABILITIES" title.

 ### EDUCATIONS: